|Home||About Us||Prices||Start the Process||Help Center||Call 800 928-7713 (8am-4pm PDT M-F)|

 If you need to make changes, either after first reviewing your documents or later in the divorce process, you may log in to your DivorceWriter account at any time.
 Then, you submit your changes to DivorceWriter's automated system, and choose how you would like to receive your revised documents.

 DivorceWriter understands that not all customers file for divorce as soon as they receive their documents.
 In fact, it isn't unusual for some customers to wait for several weeks and even months before actually filing for divorce.
-For that reason, we offer unlimited revisions at no additional charge.
+For that reason, we offer unlimited revisions for two years at no additional charge.
 This also means you can receive the latest version of our documents free of charge at any time, which is important since divorce laws and documents are subject to change.

 If, after making changes to your account, your documents do not accurately reflect your circumstances, you have the option of downloading your documents in Microsoft Word and self-customizing them further.